duckbite/rag-techniques/docs/product.md

 ## Documentation Requirements

-Since these projects are for learning, comprehensive documentation is required for each project:
+Since these projects are for learning, comprehensive documentation is required for each project.

+### Main README.md Requirements

+The main `README.md` file contains the following:

+- Project Description and rationale
+- Diagram of a RAG system and short explanation of the various elements in the system.
+- Project Structure
+- Prerequisites
+- Table with projects, including name, description, what the project demonstrates and link to project README.

 ### Project README.md Requirements